 Since March 2020, we have offered several tests for the detection of SARS-CoV-2, the virus that causes COVID-19, including NGS and RT-PCR-based tests.
 To date, we have processed orders for our COVID-19 tests from a variety of customers, including governmental bodies, municipalities, and large corporations.
 In 2020, we established and operated COVID-19 testing sites for certain municipal customers, including the County of Los Angeles and the New York City public school system.
-We also offer at-home COVID-19 testing services through our Picture Genetics platform that is used by many customers, including individuals and large organizations, such as the New York City Test and Trace program.
+We also offer at-home COVID-19 testing services through our Picture Genetics platform to both individuals and large organizations, including the New York City Test and Trace program.